KauzClay/docs-tap/scst-store/backups.hbs.md

 not supported.

 The minimum suggested resources for backups are `PersistentVolume`, `PersistentVolumeClaim` and `Secret`.
-The database password `Secret` is needed to set up a Postgres instance with the correct password to properly read data from the restored volume.
+The database password `Secret` is needed to set up a PostgreSQL instance with the correct password to properly read data from the restored volume.